Base Build-up Course - Concrete

 The purpose of this base course is to provide an attractive, durable and seamless natural stone or gravel finish.

-This is an aesthetically pleasing and strong surface which allows water to pass through the surface.
+This is an aesthetically pleasing and strong surface.
 It is also easy to clean and maintain.

 - Resin bound can be overlaid onto existing concrete or asphalt surfaces of suitable construction for the traffic expected.

-- Joints of cracks should be broken out to a minimum of 200mm width and filled in with a well compacted macadam or concrete base layer (see above diagram).
+- Joints of cracks should be broken out to a minimum of 200mm width and filled in with a well compacted concrete base layer (see above diagram).

 The specification is based on normal good practice for flexible surfacing and does not absolve the specifier from designing a construction suitable for the expected traffic and ground conditions pertaining on a given site.
 Areas that may be heavily trafficked by heavy vehicles should have structure layers designed according to DoT requirements.